nullren/crypto-key-tool/README.md

 Why would I want this?
 Well, a few reasons:
 - you have a raw private key and want to know the public address
+- you have a mini private key and want to know the WIF key
 - you have a WIF key in an uncompressed format and want to convert it to a compressed format
 - you have a WIF key in a compressed format and want to convert it to an uncompressed format
 - you have a key for testnet and want to use it in mainnet or vice versa